You have several options:

 - Enroll online for Medicare Advantage, Medicare Part D or Medigap

 - Enroll by U.S. Mail or fax.
-Download an application for a Medicare Advantage, Part D or Medigap plan.
+Download an application from the "Enrollment" tab of the Forms & documents pages for a Medicare Advantage, Part D or Medigap plan.
 Return a separate application for each person you wish to enroll.
 Mail to the address listed on the form or fax to 1 (888) 335-2988.

 - Enroll by phone at 1 (844) 278-7472 (TTY: 711).
 Hours: 8:00 a.m. to 5:00 p.m., Monday through Friday.
 October 1 through March 31, phone hours are 8:00 a.m. to 8:00 p.m., seven days a week.